-Central Synagogue employees, including the teachers, are not allowed to receive cash or cash equivalent gifts and/or excessive gifts from congregants.
-If you would like to express your appreciation to your child’s teacher, you may consider making a donation to the synagogue in his/her honor and/or giving him/her a modest, personal gift (such as a homemade gift, coffee mug, plant, $20 gift card).
+Central Synagogue employees, including the educators, are not allowed to receive cash or cash equivalent gifts and/or excessive gifts from congregants.
+If you would like to express your appreciation to your child’s educator, you may consider making a donation to the synagogue in their honor and/or giving them a modest, personal gift (such as a homemade gift, coffee mug, plant, $20 gift card).
 Also, if you would like to recognize the work of an educator, you can send a letter to the educator’s supervisor.

 We try to take many pictures of our students for use in various publications and programming.
 However, photos of children will not be used for any publications or websites without a signed waiver from a parent, which was included in the LCLJ registration material.
 In addition, we do not attach a child’s name or identifying information to any photographs.

-If an item is found during or after Religious School without any identifying information, it will be brought to the Security desk.
+If an item is found during or after class without any identifying information, it will be brought to the Security desk.
 If your child has lost an item, please check with the Security desk promptly, as items will only be held at the Security desk for a limited time.

-B’nei MItzvah Family Programs: A family’s attendance is requires at the Derech Mitzvah Program in the fall, as well at the B’rit B’nei Mitzvah program in the spring.
-Check the LCLJ calendar for dates.
+B’nei Mitzvah Family Programs: A family’s attendance is required at the 4th grade Derech Mitzvah Program in the fall, and at the 5th grade B’rit B’nei Mitzvah program in the spring.
+Check LCLJ calendar for dates.

 RSVP/Cancellations: For many of our programs, we ask for RSVP’s in advance.
 Those RSVP’s drive our programming from transportation costs to staff to food purchased.
 We reserve the right to charge a $50 cancellation fee for any cancellations that give less than one week’s notice.
 A child may not participate in any outside programming, including Study Trips (grades 8-10), which require payment unless the payment is made BEFORE the program/trip.